“I don't pretend we have all the answers. But the questions are certainly worth thinking about.” Arthur C. Clarke

-It’s easy to assume that the status quo, the way we do things now, is either the only way to do things or the right way to do them.
-However, in our increasingly connected, interdependent world, the idea that we should ask questions about the purpose and direction of our organisations and systems is becoming more important.
+It’s easy to get complacent and assume that the status quo is either the only way to do things or the right way to do them.
+However, in our increasingly connected, interdependent world, it’s important that we ask more questions about the purpose and direction of our organisations.

 What’s it all about?

-The quest for a sustainable future is all about questions.
-Some are big and some are small.
-Some are about the nature and purpose of our systems of value, and some about how we value our loved ones.
-Sometimes the smallest questions have the biggest answers.
+The drive for a sustainable future relies on asking questions.
+Some are big and some are small; but sometimes the smallest questions have the biggest answers.

-As we grow up, we often keep questioning, but the scope of those questions can narrow due to the practical need to balance a sense of wonder with passing an exam or earning an income.
-We still question aspects of life but more often the questions are more about the details and less about the overall purpose.
-This ‘bounded rationality’, keeps our questions within a less examined frame of reference and is one of the challenges our species faces in breaking away from unsustainable ways of being and creating new ones that may differ slightly or radically.
+As we grow up, we keep questioning but the scope of these questions can narrow due to practical constraints, such as passing an exam or earning an income.
+Our questions become more about the details and less about the overall purpose.
+This kind of ‘bounded rationality’ keeps our questions within a less-examined frame of reference and poses a big challenge to our efforts to break away from unsustainable ways of being and create new ones.

 Some questions demand answers